Skip to content

 Loss & Training

-ETHICMIND is a pure inference-time method requiring no training.
-All components share the same underlying LLM (e.g., GPT-4o, Llama-3-8B-Instruct), achieving functional separation through prompts.
+ETHICMIND is a pure inference-time method and requires no training.
+All components share the same underlying LLM (e.g., GPT-4o, Llama-3-8B-Instruct), achieving functional separation through prompting.

 Key Experimental Results